robinpokorny/jest-example-hannoverjs/README.md

-# jest-example-berlinjs
+# jest-example-hannoverjs
-Showcase of Jest for BerlinJS speech
+Showcase of Jest for HannoverJS speech

 Presentation will be here soon 🌅